hpcaitech/FastFold/README.md

 You will need Python 3.8 or later and [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) 11.1 or above when you are installing from source.

+Get the FastFold source:
 ```shell
 git clone https://github.com/hpcaitech/FastFold
 cd FastFold
 ```
-We highly recommend installing an Anaconda or Miniconda environment and install PyTorch with conda:
+We highly recommend installing an Anaconda or Miniconda environment and install PyTorch with conda

+You can creat a new conda environment for fastfold:
 ```shell
 conda env create --name=fastfold -f environment.yml
 conda activate fastfold
 bash scripts/patch_openmm.sh
 ```

-You can get the FastFold source and install it with setuptools:
+Install with setuptools to current environment:
 ```shell
 python setup.py install
 ```